omegasenior/topbiketoursportugal/content/tours/douro-wine-tour-easy.md

 tourcategory:
   - Bike
 tags:
+  - Cycling Holiday
+  - Douro
+  - Porto
+  - North
-  - Santiago Compostela
+  - Biketour
-  - Costal Tour
+  - road bicycle
 meta:
   description: >
     The Valley of the Douro, classified as Natural Heritage, is nowadays an